High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Introduction

-In the past few decades, many energy-preserving exponential integrators have been done for conservative systems.
-The exponential integrator often involves exact integration of the linear part of the target equation, and thus it can achieve high accuracy, stability for a very stiff differential equation such as highly oscillatory ODEs and semidiscrete time-dependent PDEs.
+It is well-known that the exponential integrator often involve exact integration of the linear part of the target equation, and thus it can achieve high accuracy, stability for a very stiff differential equation, such as highly oscillatory ODEs and semidiscrete time-dependent PDEs.
 For more details on the exponential integrator, please refer to the excellent review article provided by Hochbruck and Ostermann \cite{HO10an}.
+As a matter of fact, many energy-preserving exponential integrators have been done for the conservative systems in the past few decades.
 Based on the projection approach, Celledoni et al. developed some symmetry- and energy-preserving implicit exponential schemes for the cubic Schr\"odinger equation \cite{CCO08fcm}.
 By combining the exponential integrator with the AVF method, Li and Wu constructed a class of second-order implicit energy-preserving exponential schemes for canonical Hamiltonian systems and successfully applied it to solve NLES \cite{LW16b}.
 Further analysis and generalization is investigated by Shen and Leok \cite{SL19jcp}.
-More recently, Jiang et al. showed that the SAV approach is also an efficient approach to develop second-order linearly implicit energy-preserving exponential scheme for NLSE \cite{JWC2020jcp}.
-Overall, there exist very few works devoted to development of high-order linearly implicit exponential schemes with energy-preserving property for NLSE, which motivates this paper.
+More recently, Jiang et al. showed that the SAV approach is also an efficient approach to develop second-order linearly implicit energy-preserving exponential integrator for NLSE \cite{JWC2020jcp}.
+Overall, there exist very few works devoted to development of high-order linearly implicit energy-preserving exponential schemes for NLSE, which motivates this paper.
+We should note that, in general, the particularly interesting types of exponential integrators are integrating factor (IF) methods and exponential time differencing (ETD) methods, respectively and we here mainly focus on the high-order linearly implicit energy-preserving IF schemes.